GotAudio/AudioBookSlides/README.md

 echo "Visit https://civitai.com/models/129666/realities-edge-xl-lcmsdxlturbo"
-echo "Click the download button to download the 'RealitiesEdgeXLLCM_TURBOXL.safetensors' file." echo "Save it to '$BASE/ComfyUI/models/checkpoints/RealitiesEdgeXLLCM_TURBOXL.safetensors'"
+echo "Click the download button to download the 'RealitiesEdgeXLLCM_TURBOXL.safetensors' file." echo "Save it to '$BASE/ComfyUI/models/checkpoints/RealitiesEdgeXLLCM_TURBOXL.safetensors'" echo If you already have A1111 installed, you may want to copy \ComfyUI\extra_model_paths.yaml.example to \ComfyUI\extra_model_paths.yaml echo and point the base path to your A1111 SD folder if you prefer. ( base_path: /mnt/e/SD/stable-diffusion-webui/ )

 #18.
 Launch ComfyUI to download initial models and packages
 echo "Launching ComfyUI to download initial models and packages.
 This may take a while."